AusClimateService/qqscale/docs/example_npcp.md

 - `--hist_time_bounds 1980-01-01 2019-12-31`: Time bounds for historical period (i.e. for if your input files span a longer time period than required).
 - `--ref_time_bounds 1980-01-01 2019-12-31`: Time bounds for reference period (i.e. for if your input files span a longer time period than required).
 - `--input_hist_units C`, `--input_ref_units C`, `--output_units C`: Specify input and desired output units and the code will convert units if required.
+- `--ssr`: If we were processing precipitation data we would use this flag to apply Singularity Stochasitc Removal (see [method_ecdfm.md](method_ecdfm.md) for details).
 - `--verbose`: As the program runs it will print progess updates to the screen.

 Putting these options together with the positional arguments (the historical variable, reference variable and output adjustment factor file name) looks as follows: